ammarm08/technical-posts/posts/sicp-notes.md

 > The evolution of a process is directed by a pattern of rules called a *program*.
 People create programs to direct processes.
 > In effect, we conjure the spirits of the computer with our spells.

-This passage gets less esoteric after studying computer architecture and operating systems (re: processes, threads of execution, and how these are represented and instantiated in memory by the kernel).
 Where to start: [Nand2Tetris](http://www.nand2tetris.org/) (write your own logic gates, ALUs, memory units, assembler, compiler, and virtual machine); [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/) (exercise-driven discussion on how operating systems work)

 ### <a name="recursion">Tail-Recursive & Registers</a>: